sorintlab/stolon/examples/kubernetes/README.md

 ## Cluster setup and tests

 This example has some predefined values that you'd like to change:

-* The cluster name is `kube-stolon`
+* The cluster name is `kube-stolon`.
+It's set in the various `stolon-cluster` labels and in the component `--cluster-name` option.
+The labels and the `--cluster-name` option must be in sync.
-* It uses an etcdv3 backend and points to a single node etcd cluster endpoint on `192.168.39.1:2379` without tls.
-You can change the `ST${COMPONENT}_STORE_*` environment variables to choose you preferred store backend and related configuration (see the [commands invocation documentation](/doc/commands_invocation.md)).
+* It uses the kubernetes backend.
+You can also choose other backends (like etcdv3) setting the `ST${COMPONENT}_STORE_*` environment variables (see the [commands invocation documentation](/doc/commands_invocation.md)).

+If your k8s cluster has RBAC enabled you should create a role and a rolebinding to a service account.
+As an example take a look at the provided [role](role.yaml) and [role-binding](role-binding.yaml) example definitions that define a `stolon` role bound to the `default` service account in the `default` namespace.

 ### Initialize the cluster